 Embodying Deep Ecology Retreat

-The Retreat is designed as an intergenerational journey of connection, regeneration & transformation for activists and changemakers eager to rediscover themselves, others, and the living world in profound ways.
+The Retreat was designed as an intergenerational journey of connection, regeneration & transformation for activists and changemakers eager to rediscover themselves, others, and the living world in profound ways.

-This Retreat is for you if you feel stuck between a world falling apart and a new, beautiful world you can profoundly sense—a world you long to bring to life, yet aren’t sure how.
-It offers a space to explore and embody your role in birthing new realities where we all feel a deep connection to ourselves, others, and nature.
+This Retreat targeted those who feel stuck between a world falling apart and a new, beautiful world we can profoundly sense—a world we long to bring to life, yet aren’t sure how.
+It offered a space to explore and embody our role in birthing new realities where we all feel a deep connection to ourselves, others, and nature.

-We will share tools for inner and outer transformation, so as to grow respect and care for all living beings.
-You will have opportunities to explore emotions, the future, repair, regeneration, and co-creation—while building new relationships.
-You will experience nature in immersive ways through stories, art, and movement, and enjoy time to rest and restore your body and mind.
-With dedicated spaces for reflection, emerging questions, and insight integration, our time together will help lay the foundation for moving beyond “business as usual”.
+We shared tools for inner and outer transformation, so as to grow respect and care for all living beings.
+We had opportunities to explore emotions, the future, repair, regeneration, and co-creation—while building new relationships.
+We experienced nature in immersive ways through stories, art, and movement, and enjoyed time to rest and restore body and mind.
+With dedicated spaces for reflection, emerging questions, and insight integration, our time together helped lay the foundation for moving beyond “business as usual”.

 Why Deep Ecology?